Horospherical stacks and stacky coloured fans: Proof of

 \subsection{Local structure and affine reduction}

-Given a simple horospherical $G/H$-variety $X$, we know that it corresponds to a single coloured cone $\sigma^c=(\sigma,\calF)$ on $N$.
+Given a simple $G/H$-horospherical variety $X$, we know that it corresponds to a coloured cone $\sigma^c=(\sigma,\calF)$ on $N$.
 In the toric setting, $X$ is necessarily affine.
 However, in the general setting, $X$ might not be affine.
 To work with affine horospherical varieties, we can use some local structure results for $X$.
 Here we give a summary of these results; for more detail see \cite[Section 28]{timashev2011homogeneous}.

 Since $X$ is simple, it has a unique closed $G$-orbit $\calO$.
 Let $Q^-$ denote the stabilizer of all $B^-$-invariant prime divisors of $X$ which do not contain $\calO$.\footnote{Note that all $G$-invariant prime divisors contain $\calO$ since $\calO$ is the \textit{unique} closed $G$-orbit.
 Thus, $Q^-$ is equal to the stabilizer of all colour divisors of $X$ which do not contain $\calO$, i.e. the colours not in $\calF$.} Note that $Q$ is a parabolic subgroup of $G$ containing $B$ (since $Q^-$ contains $B^-$).
 In fact, $Q=P_{S\setminus(\calC\setminus\calF)}$, so we have $Q\supseteq P=P_{S\setminus\calC}$.
 Thus, we have a natural projection map $G/H\to G/Q$.
-The associated map of coloured lattices is compatible with the coloured fans for $X$ and $G/Q$, so we get a horospherical morphism $X\to G/Q$.
+By construction, the associated map of coloured lattices is compatible with the coloured fans for $X$ and $G/Q$ because $\Sigma^c(G/Q)$ is trivial and the dominantly mapped colours are precisely the colours in $\calF(X)$.
+Thus, we get a horospherical morphism $X\to G/Q$.
 Let $Z$ be the fibre over the base point $eQ$.

 This $Z$ satisfies the following properties; see \cite[Theorem 28.2]{timashev2011homogeneous}.
 First, $Z$ is an affine closed subvariety of $X$ which contains the base point, and $X\cong G\times^Q Z$.\footnote{Here $G\times^Q Z$ denotes the associated bundle $(G\times Z)/Q$ where $Q$ acts on $G\times Z$ by $q\cdot (g,z):=(gq^{-1},q\cdot z)$.} There exists a Levi subgroup $\mathcal L\subseteq Q$ (see \cite[Section 30.2]{humphreys1975linear}) such that $Z$ is a horospherical $\mathcal L$-variety.
 The open $\mathcal L$-orbit of $Z$ is $\mathcal L$-equivariantly isomorphic to $\mathcal L/\mathcal L\cap H$.
 The associated torus for $\mathcal L/\mathcal L\cap H$ is naturally isomorphic to the associated torus for $G/H$.
 Thus, the associated lattice for $\mathcal L/\mathcal L\cap H$ is isomorphic to the associated lattice for $G/H$.
 However, the colour structures (i.e. the colour points) of these lattices differ because the universal colour set for $\mathcal L/\mathcal L\cap H$ is just $\calF$.
 So the colour points of $N(\mathcal L/\mathcal L\cap H)$ are the same $u_\alpha$ as in $N=N(G/H)$, but only for $\alpha\in\calF$.
 A very important property is that the coloured cone corresponding to $Z$ is identical to that of $X$, i.e. it is $\sigma^c=(\sigma,\calF)$.
 As a special case, when $\calF=\varnothing$ (i.e. $X$ is toroidal), $N(\mathcal L/\mathcal L\cap H)$ has no colour points, i.e. $\mathcal L/\mathcal L\cap H$ is a torus, and $Z$ is an affine toric variety with corresponding cone $\sigma$.